 A good thing is that George Webb restaurant staffs are typically limited to from one to four employees at any given time, with two employees being most common, so physical distancing and contact limitation is fairly easily accomplished.
 Having said that, the person-In-charge shall monitor that face coverings and physical distancing protocols are being adhered to as follows.

 All employees must wear a face covering during their shift(s).
 The company has a variety of washable cloth facemasks available.
 One has, or will be provided free of charge.
-If you need another simply ask, the cost will be $5.28 (that you can charge to your uniform account).
+If you need another simply ask, the cost of a washable facefask will be $5.28 (that you can charge to your uniform account).
 If you arrive with no face mask, a new clean disposable face mask will be provided at no cost.
 Washable cloth face coverings must laundered after each shift.

 To remind staff of the importance of the physical distancing requirement, we have placed numerous "Maintain 6' distance floor markings in a number of key areas including the kitchen and other back of house area floors.